DocTeam/DocTeam/README.md

 Spoticraft (DataPack Tardis Builder)
 </p>
 ---
-<h1>This is a Beta Test project, Thanks for Bug/Suggestion on https://github.com/DocTeam/DocTeam/issues</h1>
+<h1>This is a Beta Test project, Thanks for report Bug/Suggestion on https://github.com/DocTeam/DocTeam/issues</h1>